marcidy/electronic_components/README.rst

 - Reverse Polish Notation

-Class 3.5: Binary Logic: The magic of Ada Lovelace and a two state system
+Class 4: Binary Logic: The magic of Ada Lovelace and a two state system
 -------------------------------------------------------------------------

 	*A bit?
 A bit of WHAT?!*

-I'm not sure what to do with this class.
-It's unrelated to the topic at hand, but very useful to know in general.
-An ALU is a component of a microcontroller which is a good microcosm.
-Let's talk about it and figure out who's interested and when to do it.
+	*2B or not 2B, that is...always going to evaluate to True.*

 - AND/OR/NAND/NOR/XOR
 - Binary arithmetic